If you’ve never decoupaged before or just have some questions, use this resource to learn how to Mod Podge. Includes FAQs, videos, how-tos and more!

 What is your Mod Podging process?
 How can I get the best results?

-You can watch this video, but here are my steps as well.
+You can watch the video in this post, but here are my steps as well.
 I first prepare my surface by sanding wood, washing glass or tin, etc. I paint the surface with several coats of acrylic paint (if desired).

 Let that dry.
 I cut my paper or fabric to fit the surface – I typically use a ruler and craft knife over scissors to get the most precise fit.